 You are welcome to speak, in privacy, with a counsellor, academic advisor, or the Nurse about any problems you are having.

 Yes.
 See the Scholarships and Awards section of the Calendar.

 Book an appointment at the Learning Centre here.

-If you are an Associate Degree or University Transfer student, to book an appointment with a counsellor visit Student Services in Room 211 on the 2nd floor of the Main Campus.
+If you are an Associate Degree or University Transfer student, to book an appointment with an academic advisor visit Student Services in Room 211 on the 2nd floor of the Main Campus.
 You can also book an appointment online.

 If you are a High School student, go to the front desk on the fourth floor of the North Campus to book an appointment.